Miss AI

-Miss AI is an annual international artificial intelligence beauty pageant run by the British company Fanvue.
+Miss AI was an international artificial intelligence beauty pageant run by the British company Fanvue.
 It is the first beauty pageant for AI-generated personas.

 History

 Miss AI's inaugural contest was organized by Fanvue as a part of the World AI Creator Awards (WAICAs) in 2024.
 The winner is selected by a panel of judges which consists of both humans and AI-generated individuals.

-The Moroccan virtual influencer Kenza Layli was crowned with the inaugural title while Lalina Valina and Olivia C remained the first and second runners-up respectively.
+The Moroccan "virtual influencer" Kenza Layli was crowned with the inaugural title while Lalina Valina and Olivia C remained the first and second runners-up respectively.

 Competition

 The creators are eligible to take part in this competition as long as the models are entirely AI-generated and have a social media presence.

 The judges evaluate contestants' three main categories – Beauty, Tech, & Social clout and rank them according the overall points earned from these categories.
 The Guardian commented that "AI models take every toxic gendered beauty norm and bundle them up into completely unrealistic package".